-The Company has a fixed RSU plan wherein it can issue up to 4,400,000 RSUs to eligible participants.
-The Board of Directors may from time to time, grant options to directors, officers, employees or consultants.
+On December 20, 2019 the Company adopted a fixed restricted share unit ("RSU") plan to issue up to 4,400,000 RSUs to eligible participants.
+The Board of Directors may from time to time, grant RSUs to directors, officers, employees or consultants.
+The vesting terms of an RSU are at the discretion of the Board of Directors.